 I was part of 'Artaspects' in Treforest Village until it came to an end, and have managed to re-establish my own workshop since moving to Cwmcarn.
 In 2006/2007 I worked for Gareth Lloyd of St.Fagans Pottery, modelling sheep.

 I then worked at home and shared a salt glaze kiln with Rosemary Cochrane, Peter Goodridge and Melanie Brown.
 I aim to get working in Scotland and hope others will share in my enjoyment of pots.

 Slipware was the first type of ceramics I made at school, after seeing the potter's work in the mill in Wiltshire.
 I've always gravitated back to it, or the basic style of working even when making stoneware or porcelain work.
 Even when my work has a decorative angle to it I want it to be useful.

 My influences include Mick Casson, Michael Cardew, Ray Finch and Joe Finch, also David Frith, having worked for him.

-I am also a member of Scottish Potters Association.
+I am also a member of the Scottish Potters Association.